TaireruLLC/gitbase/README.md

 # Retrieve and display all player accounts
 print("All player accounts:", player_data_system.get_all(path="players"))

-# Delete a specific player account
+# Delete a specific player account and use NotificationManager to silence output
+NotificationManager.hide()
 player_data_system.delete_account(username="john_doe")
+NotificationManager.show()
 ```

 ---